5E7EN/SongWut/README.md

 A custom phone system powered by Asterisk (and FreePBX if you want).
 Involves manually buying a DID from your provider of choice (we chose voip.ms), setting up a SIP trunk, and configuring the dialplan.
-We used Vultr to host the FreePBX server.
+We used Vultr to host the Asterisk/FreePBX server.

 More complicated, but more control.

+#### Special thanks to YumiR for his vast knowledge and dedication for this version.